How to Sell a House By Owner in Washington (2026 Update)

 Along with the aesthetics of your home, you should also:

-• Install Required Alarms: Washington law, RCW 19.27.530 and RCW 43.44.110, requires carbon monoxide (CO) alarms and smoke detectors to be installed in every home before it is sold.
-You must have smoke detectors in every bedroom and on every level.
-In addition, carbon monoxide alarms must be placed outside every sleeping area and on every floor of the home.
+• Install Required Alarms: Washington law, RCW 43.44.110, requires smoke detectors to be installed in every bedroom and on every level.
+Meanwhile, RCW 19.27.530 requires carbon monoxide alarms to be placed outside every sleeping area and on every floor of the home.

 • Secure Your Pool: Your pool area must comply with the Washington State Residential Code (WAC 51-51).
 This includes having a barrier and a self-closing, self-latching gate to prevent accidental drownings.

 • Get a Flood Elevation Certificate: If your home is in a Special Flood Hazard Area (SFHA), you must have a FEMA Elevation Certificate stamped by a licensed Washington surveyor.
-Buyers need this document to secure financing and meet Washington’s strict “Two-Foot Freeboard” rule, which often requires the lowest floor to be two feet above the base flood elevation.
+Buyers need this document to secure financing and obtain flood insurance.

 Step 5: Increase Your Property’s Visibility